|← Chapter 4·||Turning Signs (Contents)||References||blog|

 The complexity of your Umwelt is a reflection of the complexity of your own bodymind.
 The human Umwelt appears to be qualitatively different from that of any other species because our relational capabilities extend far beyond immediate biological needs, or because modeling (sense-making, theorizing) has become for us an end in itself.
 This enables us to reason about entities, relations and situations other than those presenting themselves to us as percepts.
 We imagine unknown realities and unrealized possibilities.
 We know of no other animal who can theorize about itself or its own Umwelt or Innenwelt; without conscious symbolizing, a living system knows only through its modeling and not about it.
 Not even other social animals project their attention as far beyond sense perception as we do with our enhanced means of mediation.
 (In other words, no animal that we know of is as absent-minded as we are.)

 The human nervous system is the most complex that we know of, and each individual human has a world differing in some details from any other.
 So each individual inhabits a personal bubble made up of his perceptual and cognitive habits.
 His habitual view of the world is like a reflection from the inside surface of that personal bubble.
-But this person is also an incarnation of the human kind, and all humanity has its Umwelt in common: the personal cognitive bubble is nested within the Umwelt bubble.
+But this person is also an incarnation of the human kind, and all humanity has its Umwelt in common: the personal cognitive bubble is nested within the Umwelt of the species.
 This conjunction of unity and difference makes culture and communication possible among humans.
 It also makes the human Umwelt so distinctively variable that some prefer to use another word for it.
 Husserl called it Lebenswelt (‘life-world’; Deely 2001, 10).